gvwilson/thirdbit/src/fiction/iffy/index.md

 in the millisecond between her making her demand and it being answered.
 How many models of her were created?
-How many simulations were run, evaluated, tweaked, discarded, modified, and run again?
+How many simulations were run, evaluated, modified, and run again?
 But that came later.
 What happened next was her mind blew apart into little pieces